platformsh/platformsh-docs/CONTRIBUTING.md

 `note` accepts two optional parameters:

-- `theme`: default none, standard note. (`info`, `warning`).
+- `theme`: May be one of `primary`, `info`, or `warning`.
+Default is `note`.
 This will change the color and the default first line.
 - `title`: default dependent on theme.
-Over-rides that default.
+The default is "Note", "Info", or "Warning" depending on the `theme`.

 ```
 {{< note theme="warning" title="Danger, Will Robinson" >}}